keshav37a/hospital-interface-system/readme.md

 Tests for 5 routes have been written

-* Post - Docto - Register
+* Post - Doctor - Register
 * Post - Doctor - Login
 * Post - Patient - Register
 * Post - Create new Report for a patient